 But the law may be on Microsoft’s side, if ever so slightly, and the Commission is just as likely to find itself before a judge willing to accept novel arguments about competitive effects as one who isn’t.
 Knowing this, Mr. Smith commented (on the 42nd anniversary of the death of John Lennon) that, having tried to “give peace a chance,” Microsoft intends to fight the FTC as far as necessary.
 An immovable object.

-It will be interesting to see whether the collision of the unstoppable force with the immovable object will render merger law any more flexible and modern than it is today, as Chairman Kahn and her colleagues clearly hope.
+It will be interesting to see whether the collision of the unstoppable force with the immovable object will render merger law any more flexible and modern than it is today, as Chairman Khan and her colleagues clearly hope.